MarDominguezOrfila/CAT-ManyNames/README.md

 |*jaccard_similarity* (only available for the test split)| int  | Jaccard similarity index of the responses column in CAT_manynames.tsv and human_annotated_testset.tsv |
 |*raw_responses* (only available for the human annotated test set)| dict | Responses before being corrrected and filtered and their counts |

-# Citing CAT ManyNames
+# Com citar el CAT ManyNames / Citing CAT ManyNames

-# About
+# Informació addicional / Additional information

+CAT ManyNames té una llicència Creative Commons Attribution 4.0 International License.
+Aquest projecte ha estat recolçat per la unitat de Text Mining del Barcelona Supercomputing Center.

-ManyNames is licensed under a Creative Commons Attribution 4.0 International License.
+*CAT ManyNames is licensed under a Creative Commons Attribution 4.0 International License.

-This project was supported by the Text Mining unit at the Barcelona Supercomputing Center.
+This project was supported by the Text Mining unit at the Barcelona Supercomputing Center.*